USC Columbia Mission Statement | Regional and Senior Campuses | Accreditation | University Officials | Academic and Support Services

 The environmental research capabilities of the Earth Sciences and Resources Institute are expanding to meet the increasing need for better understanding of subsurface phenomena.
 In that regard, the institute is providing state-of-the-science solutions to the environmental challenges before us.

 Electron Microscopy Center.
-Administered as a part of the College of Science and Mathematics, the center is open to USC faculty members and students for training and research in analytical microscopy and imaging of biological and nonbiological materials.
+Administered as a part of the College of Arts and Sciences, the center is open to USC faculty members and students for training and research in analytical microscopy imaging and microanalysis of materials.

-The center is equipped with two transmission electron microscopes, including a high-resolution, 200 KV model with side-entry goniometer; digital camera; STEM and X-ray microanalysis systems; three scanning electron microscopes with X-ray microanalysis systems; a wavelength dispersive microprobe; a two-photon laser confocal microscope; an integrated scanning probe microscope; four ultra microtomes; and other modern equipment necessary for ultrastructural studies.
+The center is equipped with three transmission electron microscopes (TEMs), including a high-resolution JEM 2100F TEM; three scanning electron microscopes with X-ray microanalysis systems; a wavelength dispersive electron microprobe; a two-photon laser confocal microscope; four ultra microtomes; and other modern equipment necessary for material studies.

 Institute for Public Service and Policy Research.
 The institute is an interdisciplinary research and public service unit of the University of South Carolina.
 Its principal purpose is to address current and emerging issues relating to matters of public policy, governance, and leadership through research, educational activities, publications, and direct assistance programs.
 The goal of the institute is to improve the quality of social, political, environmental, and economic life, with a primary focus on South Carolina.
 The institute is composed of several programs, including Environmental Research and Service, Survey Research, Governmental Research and Service, the S.C.
-Semester Program, the Washington Semester Program, the Center for Bioethics and Medical Humanities, and the Southern Region Violence and Substance Abuse Prevention Center.
+Semester Program, the Washington Semester Program, and the Center for Bioethics and Medical Humanities.

 Institute for Tourism Research.
 The institute is administered as part of the School of Hotel, Restaurant, and Tourism Management with the purpose of developing research, education, and service programs for South Carolina's largest industry--tourism.
 Among other endeavors, the institute conducts studies in the following areas: feasibility, needs assessment, market segmentation, position analysis, image and advertising effectiveness, visitor profile analysis, and economic impact.
 At the state, national, and international levels, the aforementioned research enables the institute to provide information to government, industry, and community leaders through publications, workshops, and consultancy.

 The National Resource Center for The First-Year Experience and Students in Transition.
 The center and the University 101 Program at the University of South Carolina form one functionally integrated academic unit.
-Its mission is to build and sustain a vibrant campus-based and international educational community committed to the success of first-year college students and all students in transition.
-The center achieves this mission by providing opportunities for the exchange of practical and theory-based information and ideas through the convening of conferences, teleconferences, institutes, and workshops; publishing monographs, a peer-reviewed journal, an electronic newsletter, guides, and books; generating and supporting research and scholarship; hosting visiting scholars; and administering a Web site and electronic listservs.
+The center's mission is to support and advance efforts to improve student learning and transitions into and through higher education.
+The center achieves this mission by providing opportunities for the exchange of practical and theory-based information and ideas through the convening of conferences, teleconferences, institutes, and workshops; publishing monographs, a peer-reviewed journal, an electronic newsletter, guides, and books; generating and supporting research and scholarship; hosting visiting scholars; and hosting a Web site and electronic listservs.
 As one academic unit, the center and University 101 report to the Office of the Executive Vice President for Academic Affairs and Provost.

 The Riegel and Emory Human Resource Research Center.
 The Riegel and Emory Human Resource Research Center was founded in January 1982 through the generosity of Riegel Textile Corp. and the family of the late Mr. German H.H.
 Emory, former chair of Riegel.
 The basic objectives of the center are: